klundeen/5300-Lemur/README.md

 To test Milestone 3 and 4, run through the example that professor gave in the Milestone 4 assignment page.
 Requirements 1-4 are satisfied in this project.

+### Note
+After Doing delete if you try to insert same data with index:
+- "Error: Insert failed: Duplicate keys are not allowed in unique index"
+- It will add the data into the table.

 ## Tools

 <a href="https://github.com/klundeen/5300-Lemur">